hardscrabble/hardscrabble.github.io/_posts/2012-03-21-indenting-paragraphs-online.md

 ---
 layout: post
-title: "The easiest way to indent paragraphs online, not that you necessarily should"
+title: The easiest way to indent paragraphs online, not that you necessarily should
 date: 2012-03-21 12:00 AM
+from: jacobsonian I think
 category: the internet
+tags:
+- pop culture
-tags: pop culture, youre doing it wrong, css
+- youre doing it wrong
+- css
 ---

 Today I read DC Pierson's recent essay [Writing About 2Pac In Los Angeles, A Place It Turns Out He Isn't From](http://dcpierson.tumblr.com/post/19605918654/) and even though I liked reading it a lot, the main thing I've been thinking about since has nothing to do with hip-hop or Los Angeles or writing.
 It's this: why did he indent his paragraphs?